yussypu/database/DECISIONS.md

 ### Context

 In May, Phase 3.5 Stage 5 closed with four commits claiming to integrate VersionStore with the LSM engine.
 The commits added methods named `wal_append_txn_begin`, `wal_append_txn_write`, `wal_append_txn_commit`, and `install_writes` to VersionStore.
-The methods exist with correct signatures but their bodies operate only on an in-memory BTreeMap; no engine writes happen on the MVCC path.
+The methods exist with correct signatures but their bodies operate only on an in memory BTreeMap; no engine writes happen on the MVCC path.

-The discrepancy was discovered in Phase 3.7 while investigating an apparent "double-write" in the kv layer.
-The investigation revealed that kv was the ONLY path to disk, because MVCC's claimed engine integration didn't exist.
+The discrepancy was discovered in Phase 3.7 while investigating an apparent double write in the kv layer.
+The investigation revealed that kv was the ONLY path to disk, because MVCC's claimed engine integration did not exist.

 The actual VersionStore on main was: